• Skip to main content

 • The pastry: Remove the pastry from the fridge 30 minutes before making the recipe.
 But try to work quickly to ensure it doesn’t become too soft.

-• Prepare ahead: You can prepare mini tarts with tomato ahead, arrange on top of your baking sheet and refrigerate overnight.
+• Prepare ahead: You can prepare the recipe ahead, arrange the tartlets on top of your baking sheet and refrigerate overnight.
 Bake straight from the fridge.

 • Baking: It is important to bake these tartlets in a preheated oven (preheat it for at least 15 minute) to ensure they rise well.